Skip to main content

 tip

-Keep in mind that customises the broker configuration to extract the value of the CN as user identification.
+Keep in mind that Morio customises the broker configuration to extract the value of the CN as user identification.
 This is different from the examples you see in the RedPanda documentation where the entire certificate string is used.

 So in the RedPanda documentation, you might see something like this as the user id: